fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 In this step, we will create an instance of the chart type as `column2d` using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as JSON string format.

-The `fc_json` action is defined to create the column 2D chart
+The `firstchart` action is defined to create the column 2D chart

 The code of the instance of the chart is given below: